What Is Content Operations?

-With the advent of smartphones, wearables, and IoT, the digital experience industry has focused its efforts on strategy and delivery.
-As a result, content has been made available in any channel and form with responsive design, APIs, and headless CMS.
+With the influx of smartphones, wearables, and IoT, the digital experience industry has understandably focused its efforts on strategy and delivery.
+As a result, content has been made available in any channel and form with responsive design, APIs, structured data, and headless CMS.

-Most organisations have clearly defined brand guidelines, purpose, and an associated content strategy, while also having the technology for distributing content in place.
-But what about the process of producing the content itself?
+Most organizations have a clearly defined purpose, brand guidelines, and an associated content strategy.
+They also have the technology for distributing content.
+But what about the process of creating the content itself?

-As Angus Edwardson points out on Boye & Co, the new reality of digital experiences has put a lot of pressure on structured content production across the organisation.
+As Angus Edwardson points out on Boye & Co, the new reality of digital experiences has put a lot of pressure on structured content production.
 He writes: “It's not easy to produce content that is adaptive, can be reused across multiple channels, or mapped to the 'conversational interfaces'.”

 “Content operations is a principle between strategy and delivery that integrates people, process, and technology in the art of creating content.”

-As we can see by this essential definition, ContentOps is an integrating production method within a wider group of content processes—including strategy and delivery.
-The concept of ContentOps subsumes every systematic effort to tie people involved with content to editorial processes and the technical delivery of the content in different channels.
+ContentOps is an integrating production concept within a wider group of content processes that includes strategy and delivery.
+ContentOps includes every systematic effort to connect 1) people involved with content to 2) editorial processes and 3) organization of the content with technology.

 Barker himself writes: “Content operations is concerned with everything between content strategy and content management.
 Any form of content manipulation and analysis would be managed by a content operations process.”

-As we have seen, content operations put everything from your content production processes into a system.
+As we have seen, content operations put everything from your content production sphere into a system.
 The principle is to integrate the three involved aspects to achieve the goals.
 For instance: the production of an email, a person profile, or an article may have several chains consisting of:

 The person chiefly responsible for ContentOps will be like a conductor.
-Whereas previous content production may have consisted of a cacophony of strings, horns, and percussion, the organising of all the elements into an orchestra results in a symphony—ready to deliver delightful tunes in concert or recording.
+Where previous content production may have consisted of a cacophony of strings, horns, and percussion, the organizing of all the elements into an orchestra results in a symphony.

 And this symphony of ContentOps will be ready to deliver beautiful tunes and experiences to the audience.